Guide To Fishing For Other Freshwater Fish Species

-All about fishing for muskie and tiger muskie, northern pike, alligator gar, bowfin, chain pickerel, longnose gar, paddlefish, spotted gar and sturgeon.
-Choose a state to find lakes offering these species.
+Explore the world of fishing for muskie and tiger muskie, northern pike, alligator gar, bowfin, chain pickerel, longnose gar, paddlefish, spotted gar and sturgeon.
+Each species offers its own unique challenge and allure, promising exciting adventures for dedicated anglers.
+To embark on your pursuit of these remarkable fish, select a state from the provided options to discover lakes where these species thrive.

 Of all the gar species, the alligator gar is the largest.
 Ideal water temperature: 65° to 78°